pivotal-cf/pivnet-resource/README.md

   Will be read to determine the new release version.

 * `release_type_file`: *Required.* File containing the release type.
   Will be read to determine the release type.
-Valid types are:
+Valid file contents are:
   - All-In-One
   - Major Release
   - Minor Release